Alice Bunker Stockham: Activism

-Alice Bunker Stockham was born in Cardington, Ohio on November 8, 1833.
+Stockham was born in Cardington, Ohio, on November 8, 1833, and received her MD from the Chicago Homeopathic Medical College in 1892.

 She lectured against the use of corsets by women, advocated complete abstinence from alcohol and tobacco, and believed in women's rights.
 Stockham was a vegetarian.
 In 1893, she was a speaker at the Third International Vegetarian Congress in Chicago.

-Stockham was very concerned with the economic plight of divorced women with children and prostitutes who wanted to get off the street.
-She felt that these women had no marketable skills and would be unable to support themselves, so she had copies of her book Tokology, a layperson's guide to gynecology and midwifery, privately printed and gave them to "unfortunate women" to sell door-to-door in Chicago.
-Each copy came with a bound-in certificate signed by Stockham and entitling the bearer to a free gynecological exam.
+Stockham was concerned with the economic plight of divorced women with children and prostitutes who wanted to get off the street.
+She felt these women had no marketable skills and would be unable to support themselves, so she had copies of her book Tokology, a layperson's guide to gynecology and midwifery, privately printed and gave them to "unfortunate women" to sell door-to-door in Chicago.
+Each copy came with a bound-in certificate signed by Stockham, entitling the bearer to a free gynecological exam.

 In 1905, a then 72-year old Stockham and her publisher were convicted of circulating improper literature under the Comstock laws.

 She died at her home in Alhambra, California on December 3, 1912.